codurance/site/_posts/2015-03-16-installing-zprezto-a-quick-guide.md

 ---
 layout: post
 name: installing-prezto
-title: How to install Zsh Prezto for your OS X Terminal
+title: How to install Prezto with Zsh for your OS X Terminal
 date: 2015-03-16 22:49:00 +00:00
 author: Amir Bazazi
 image: